IsaacSchemm/CueSheetGenerator/README.md

 Cue Sheet Generator
 ===================

+This is a Windows application to splits one or more podcasts up into multiple CD tracks, for playing on a CD player where the rewind / fast-forward functionality might be lacking.

-This is a Windows application that takes one or more audio files (as command line arguments or via an "open" dialog), combines them into one .wav file, and creates a .cue file to burn them to a CD, with track breaks at the end of each input file and every five minutes between them.
+The option "generate .wav/.cue pair" combines inputs into one .wav file, and creates a .cue file to burn them to a CD, with track breaks at the end of each input file and every five minutes between them.

-It's designed for burning podcasts to a CD, for playing on a CD player where the rewind / fast-forward functionality might be lacking.
+The option "generate multiple .wav files" splits inputs into .wav files of up to five minutes; these .wav files can then be burned to CD with Windows Media Player Legacy (with "burn CD without gaps" turned on).